top of page

 WE ESTIMATE OUT-OF-POCKET EXPENSES

-You are still up for the normal operating expenses like fuel, provisioning, marina fees and depending on the relocation travel.
-We estimate these.
+You are still up for the normal operating expenses like fuel, provisioning, marina fees and depending on crew travel and delivery logistics.
+We estimate these upfront and reconcile at hand‑back with receipts.

 WHAT YOUR QUOTE INCLUDES